jacobbriones1/Brownian-Motion/README.md

-# Brownian-Motion
-From Random Walks to Brownian Motion.
+# Brownian-Motion, Wiener-Processes, and Random Walks